NEW! Doors on the Squares MINI-ZINE

 Now you can get an artful rendition of Baltimore history in a handcrafted-in-Baltimore blank note card.

-The lavish gift from father to son masks the bitterness of their earlier relationship fractured by the Civil War.
+The lavish gift from father to son masks the bitterness of their earlier relationship, which was fractured by the Civil War.

 The rich and powerful John Work Garrett was president of the Baltimore and Ohio Railroad, and he used his position and the railroad to provide critical support to the Union cause.

 The clash occurred when the rebellious 16-year-old Robert ran away from home and joined Robert E. Lee’s Confederate Army in Virginia.
 But the traitorous teen was no match for his daddy’s money.
-John hired a posse, snatching the wayward Robert from the Confederates, and returning him to Baltimore.
+John hired a posse, snatched the wayward Robert from the Confederates, and returned him to Baltimore.
 After that, Robert dutifully graduated from Princeton and took over his father’s position as head of the railroad.

-Robert eventually suffered a mental health crisis and had what appeared to be kidney disease, which he managed for nine years with the help of Dr. Henry Barton Jacobs, his live-in physician.
+Not even wealth could ensure Robert's well-being.
+He eventually suffered a mental health crisis and had what appeared to be kidney disease, which he managed for nine years with the help of Dr. Henry Barton Jacobs (1858–1939), his live-in physician.

 Garrett-Jacobs Mansion